mapa17/breakfastclub/README.md

 The master thesis itself is the most complete documentation of the project and can be found [here](https://github.com/mapa17/TFM-breakfastclub/blob/master/src/Breakfastclub.pdf)

+A short summary is available in form of a presentation [here](https://github.com/mapa17/breakfastclub/blob/master/docs/Breakfastclub.pdf)

 A few special topics and a presentation of the project can be found [here](docs) ...